jayminwest/kota/README.md

 # KOTA Template - Personal Knowledge Management with Aider

+> **Tip:** Have questions about this repository or how to use KOTA?
+Just ask Aider!
+Use the `/ask` command followed by your question (e.g., `/ask How do I add a new project?`).
+Make sure the relevant files (like this README) are added to the chat first.

 ## Introduction

 This repository provides a template for building a personal KOTA (Knowledge-Oriented Thinking Assistant) system using markdown files and the Aider command-line AI coding tool (`aider.chat`).